80 Wolf Road, Suite 301 Albany, NY 12205

 The Regional Food Bank of Northeastern New York is actively responding to emergency food needs resulting from the COVID-19 crisis.
 The situation changes daily, and every day food pantries, soup kitchens, schools, state and local governments, and other organizations reach out for support and guidance.
 Children out of school, people out of work, and seniors unable to travel to grocery stores are causing a dramatic increase in the need for food assistance.

 In addition to the Food Bank, AFG also made a contribution to LifePath.
 They provide services to people 60 and older in the Albany Region.
 Due to the pandemic, the two services they continue to render are Meals on Wheels and making weekly reassurance and well-being calls.
-Meals on Wheels has seen an increased demand since the middle of March of over 50%.
-They are cooking and delivering more than 600 meals daily, 7 days a week.
+In 2020, LifePath:

 “We thank Albany Financial for their generous support!
 Your donation will assist us with providing food to several families and individuals in need,” said Colleen Bryar, Director of Agency Services for the Regional Food Bank.
 “Thank you again for your support and for assisting us in our efforts to combat hunger.”